Bertholf/RB-Agency-Interact/README.md

 ## Installation

-Here are some guidelines to install the RB Agency plugin:
+Here are some guidelines to install the RB Agency Interact plugin:

 1. Download the zip file here in github.
 2. Unzip the file.